-Approximately 27 per cent of block funded hospitals reported emergency activity at the patient level, and 54 per cent report aggregate presentation information at the UDG level.
-Where available, these data are used to determine NWAU values utilising the NEP16 price weights.
+Approximately 33 percent of block funded hospitals reported emergency activity at the patient level, and 53 percent report aggregate presentation information at the UDG level.
+A further 15 percent of block funded establishments reported basic summary counts and activity estimates.
+Where available, these data are used to determine NWAU values utilising the NEP17 price weights.

-For the hospitals that do not supply emergency activity data, emergency NWAU is estimated based on the reported emergency expenditure from the NPHED.
-The number of emergency NWAU is calculated by multiplying the total reported emergency expenditure by 0.000187.
+For hospitals that do not supply emergency activity data, emergency NWAU is estimated based on the reported emergency expenditure from the NPHED.
+The number of emergency NWAU is calculated by multiplying the total reported emergency expenditure by 0.000190.

-The emergency multiplier is the parameter estimate from a linear regression of NWAU (using the NEP16 NWAU calculator) versus total emergency expenditure for small hospitals (total public patient equivalent NWAU less than 5,000) that have emergency activity data.
+The emergency multiplier is the parameter estimate from a linear regression of NWAU (using the NEP17 NWAU calculator) versus total emergency expenditure for small hospitals (total public patient equivalent NWAU less than 5,000) that have emergency activity data.
+Due to data quality issues, all establishments from Victoria were excluded as reference data for the modelling process.